davidbannon/TomboyTools/readme.md

 TomboyTools
 ===========

+TomboyTools

 This is a small FPC/Lazarus project that provides some tools to help manage a Tomboy/tomboy-ng note collection.
 Things like importing and exporting, perhaps in in bulk.
 Exporting as plain text, Markdown, Man Page and HTML (following links).

 You can export and export notes, one by one, all in a particular Notebook or all in a directory.
-This tool should work fine with Tomboy, tomboy-ng or, perhaps, G-Note.
+This tool should work fine with Tomboy, [tomboy-ng](https://github.com/tomboy-notes/tomboy-ng) or, perhaps, G-Note.

-While primarily made for my own use or, from time to time to help a tomboy-ng user, I can make a packaged version if you need one.
-Best to ask on the tomboy-ng issues page. https://github.com/tomboy-notes/tomboy-ng/issues
+Binary install packages for Linux and Windows are available from the [Release Page](https://github.com/davidbannon/TomboyTools/releases)

+If you have any problems, please report them here.